Ride Lowride Review

 The Ride Lowride is a soft, flexible starter board that appeals to younger riders.
 Kids will outgrow the small sizes relatively quickly, but the board should hold up well enough to be reactivated as a hand-me-down.

-A couple of Ride Lowride reviews by young boarders on the manufacturer's website suggest that this cheap board catches kids' eyes.
+A couple of Ride Lowride reviews by young boarders on the Ride Snowboards' website suggest that this cheap board catches kids' eyes.
 It has a true twin shape, meaning the ends are symmetrical, so the board can easily be ridden in both regular and goofy stances.
 That makes it ideal for children who haven't figured out yet which foot they prefer in front.
-The Ride Lowride features an extruded base, which is inexpensive and easy to maintain.
+The Ride Lowride (starting at $170, Amazon) features an extruded base, which is inexpensive and easy to maintain.

 Ride makes an equivalent board for girls called the Blush, which is swathed in a more feminine, primarily pink graphic.
 Like the Lowride, it features a Gummy Core, LowRize rocker, and super-soft flex.
 A young rider who posted a Ride Blush review on the company's website still finds it too stiff, but says it's lightweight and makes a solid starter board.